0oSaraho0/pp4-kids-activity-site/README.md

 Epic 1 - Set up

-The base setup of the Django app was done first as nothing else can be completed beofre this is done.
-I completed the base html and header and footer.
-I also included deployment in this section.
+The base setup of the Django app was done first as nothing else can be completed before this is done.
+I completed the base html, the header and footer.
+I also included deployment in this section so as to avoid complications at the end.

 Epic 1 user stories

 - As a developer, I need to set up the project so that it is ready for implementing core features
-- As a developer I want to create a base HTML page so that all pages can use the same format.
+- As a developer, I want to create a base HTML page so that all pages can use the same format.
-- As a user I want to be able to navigate easily around the site easily on my mobile
+- As a user, I want to be able to navigate easily around the site easily on my mobile
-- As site owner, I want to share social media links.
+- As a site owner, I want to share social media links.
-- As a developer I want to deploy to heroku early to avoid any problems later on
+- As a developer, I want to deploy to heroku early to avoid any problems later on

 Epic 2 - Database model and admin.